pingcap/docs/ticdc/ticdc-integrity-check.md

     This configuration only takes effect for newly created sessions, so you need to reconnect to TiDB.

-2. In the configuration file specified by the `--config` parameter when creating a changefeed, add the following configurations:
+2. In the configuration file specified by the `--config` parameter when you create a changefeed, add the following configurations:

     ```toml
     [integrity]